 This conceptual model is not unique to Yoto.
 It is widely documented across West Africa, where similar notions of "cleansing" and restoring strength form the basis of postpartum care [Lamxay et al., 2011 ; Atakpama et al., 2021].
 Furthermore, this logic of a restorative period with specific dietary prescriptions and proscriptions resonates with practices in entirely different cultural contexts, such as the 'cuarentena' in Latin American communities or the 'dieta' among Indigenous Amazonian groups, which also emphasize thermal balance and specific foods to promote healing [Roue & Nakashima,2018 ; Osorio-Parraguez & Pardo-Torres, 2019 ; Cakil & Giongo, 2021 ; Kumar et al ,2021].
 This convergence suggests a widespread human cultural response to the physiological realities of postpartum recovery [El Bilali, 2024].

 The quantitative analysis provided strong validation for the cultural coherence observed.
-The Use Values (UVs) confirmed the preeminence of Tetrapleura tetraptera (0.87) and Moringa oleifera (0.83) as the most critical postpartum resources [Ojewole & Adewunmi, 2004].
+The Use Values (UVs) confirmed the preeminence of Tetrapleura tetraptera (0.87) and Moringa oleifera (0.83) as the most critical postpartum resources which aligns with previous study [Ojewole & Adewunmi, 2004].
 Furthermore, the Informant Consensus Factor (ICF) for all three major ailment categories was 0.99.
 This exceptionally high value signifies near-total agreement among informants, suggesting this knowledge is a highly structured, shared, and robust system rather than a collection of individual preferences.
 This strong consensus reinforces the pharmacological hypotheses for the most cited remedies

 A primary goal of this work was to establish pharmacological hypotheses for the most cited remedies.
 The consensus around key species suggests a high degree of perceived efficacy, validated by intergenerational use.